-The net gearing ratio is defined by our management as total borrowings net of cash divided by shareholders' equity.
-As at 31 December 2021, the Group was in a strong financial position with a net cash position amounting to RMB4,532.0 million (31 December 2020: RMB5,000.6 million).
+The net gearing ratio is defined by the Company's management as total borrowings net of cash divided by shareholders' equity.
+As at 31 December 2022, the Group was in a strong financial position with a net cash position amounting to RMB5,291.2 million (31 December 2021: RMB4,532.0 million).
 Accordingly, no net gearing ratio is presented.

-Capital Expenditure
+Capital Expenditures

-In 2021, the Group's capital expenditure consisted of additions of property, plant and equipment and land use rights, which amounted to RMB848.0 million (2020: RMB925.8 million).
+In 2022, the Group's capital expenditures consisted of additions of property, plant and equipment, freehold land, and land use rights, which amounted to RMB1,455.8 million (2021: RMB848.0 million).